instructlab/instructlab/README.md

 - **🍎 Apple M1/M2/M3 Mac or 🐧 Linux system** (tested on Fedora).
 We anticipate support for more operating systems in the future.

-   📋  When installing the `ilab` CLI on macOS, you may have to run the `xcode-select --install` command, installing the required packages previously listed.
+   📋  When installing the `ilab` CLI on macOS, you may have to run the `xcode-select --install` command, installing the required packages listed.

 - C++ compiler
 - Python 3.10 or Python 3.11

    📋 Python 3.12 is currently not supported.
 Some InstructLab dependencies don't work on Python 3.12, yet.

-- Approximately 60GB disk space (entire process)
+- Minimum 250GB disk space.
+Approximately 500GB disk space is recommended for the entire InstructLab end-to-end process.

 ## ✅ Getting started